 NOTE 1: It is up to NWDAF implementation to determine whether to include ML Model file in input parameters considering ML Model file size, etc.

-- [OPTIONAL] ML Model ID: identifies the provided ML model.
+- [OPTIONAL] ML Model ID: identifies the provided ML Model.

 - [OPTIONAL] ML Preparation Flag: identifies whether the request is for preparing Federated Learning or executing Federated Learning.

-- [OPTIONAL] ML Model Accuracy Check Flag: identifies that the request is for using the local training data as the testing dataset to calculate the Model Accuracy of the global ML model provided by the NWDAF service consumer acting as the FL Server NWDAF.
+- [OPTIONAL] ML Model Accuracy Check Flag: identifies that the request is for using the local training data as the testing dataset to calculate the Model Accuracy of the global ML Model provided by the NWDAF service consumer acting as the FL Server NWDAF.

-- [OPTIONAL] ML Correlation ID: identifies the Federated Learning procedure for training the ML model.
+- [OPTIONAL] ML Correlation ID: identifies the Federated Learning procedure for training the ML Model.
 This parameter is included when the service is used for Federated Learning.

 - [OPTIONAL] Available data requirement.
-This is for informing the requirement on available data for the ML model training. e.g. FL Server NWDAF sends the requirement in preparation request to a FL Client NWDAF for selecting the FL Client NWDAF which can meet the available data requirement.
+This is for informing the requirement on available data for the ML Model training. e.g. FL Server NWDAF sends the requirement in preparation request to a FL Client NWDAF for selecting the FL Client NWDAF which can meet the available data requirement.
 The following available data requirements can be included:

 - Event ID list to be collected for local model training.